Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Dubrovnik is not only breathtakingly beautiful, this “Pearl of the Adriatic” is especially solo travel friendly.
+Dubrovnik is not only breathtakingly beautiful, the “Pearl of the Adriatic” is especially solo travel-friendly.
 Venturing here in the spring or fall months is particularly ideal with warm temperatures, affordable accommodation and few crowds.
 Enjoy magnificent white sand beaches and crystal blue waters along with a vibrant city life and Baroque palaces.
 You might even take a day trip to one of the sparsely populated islands of Kolocep, Lopud or Sipan where you’ll discover an array of unspoiled beaches.
 Or, if you’d like something more active, consider joining a hiking tour and meet up with others who have similar interests.
 By staying in digs near the city center, you’ll also find plenty of communal lounges for socializing, like Jinx & Jinxy or Stari Grad.

 The entire Emerald Isle is ideal for solo travel.
 If this is your first time, it’s a great place to go as some of the friendliest people on earth live here, and are usually ready and willing to help should you run into any trouble.
-You can also stay in B&Bs, with your own cozy room with a comfy bed and bathroom for a quiet night’s sleep along with amazing home-cooked breakfasts and hospitable hosts who are likely to treat you like an old friend or family member, making you feelright at home.
+You can also stay in B&Bs, with your own cozy room with a comfy bed and bathroom for a quiet night’s sleep along with amazing home-cooked breakfasts and hospitable hosts who are likely to treat you like an old friend or family member, making you feel right at home.
 In the Aran Islands, just off the west coast of Ireland, you’ll find an ideal retreat for a peaceful getaway.
 If you’d like to enjoy more lively nightlife, head to the largest island, Inishmore where you’ll find a number of pubs and frequent live music.
 On Inisheer, the smallest island with a population of roughly 250, you’ll have the chance to get to know locals, walk the entire two-square-mile island and discover Mediterranean-like beaches along with lots of ancient historic sites, and enjoy the ultimate in tranquil solitude.

-For solo travelers who prefer the city life, Dublin is a great option, where just about anyone can make friends over a pint of Guinness with a multitude of friendly pubs to choose from.
+For solo travelers who prefer city life, Dublin is a great option, where just about anyone can make friends over a pint of Guinness with a multitude of friendly pubs to choose from.
 Locals are especially welcoming to tourists and more than willing to offer up advice.
 Be sure to explore some of the best museums in the world, like the National Museum, home to the Ardagh Chalice, Tara Brooch and the famous bog bodies.
 Since you’re on your own, you can take as much or as little time as you’d like.
 You’ll also find plenty of walking tours to join if you’d like to meet up with other travelers, including everything from a haunted history tour to exploring the literary greats like Oscar Wilde and George Bernard Shaw.

 Tokyo has it all, with the opportunity to indulge in amazing cuisine like sushi, tempura and ramen along with world-class museums, markets, theater, music, festivals and endless shopping.
 It’s also a very safe city for solo travelers with an outstanding and efficient public transit system.
 If you want to meet up with English speakers, visit the Pink Cow bar in Roppongi, where you’ll find plenty of expats sipping cocktails.
 Join up with young travelers and others at the Hub, a chain of pubs where it tends to be easy to connect with others.
 Try to learn at least a few Japanese phrases before you arrive – if you’re able to communicate, you can talk to the locals who will often tip you off to places to go outside of obvious tourist traps.